Original version: Super Mario Bros. 3, released on 1988/10/23 for Nintendo Famicom

 Original version: Excitebike, released on 1984/11/30 for Nintendo Famicom

 There haven’t been many appreciation articles for 1984, and the reason for this is simple: it was the middle of the video game crash.
 Americans made a few notable games for arcade and home computer, but the console was basically dead.
 Across the Pacific, however, things were just beginning to heat up.
 In 1983 Nintendo released their first console, named the Famicom (ファミコン) (short for “Family Computer”) and immediately started putting out a decent variety of games.
 Let’s take a look at one of the games from their Sports series.

 Original version: Тетрис, made in 1984 on the Elektronika 60

 Recommended version: Tetris, released in 1989 for the Game Boy

 I don’t know what I could possibly say about Tetris that hasn’t already been said many times.
 It’s considered the quintessential puzzle game and is incidentally one of the best-selling games of all time.
 It so profoundly affects players that many of them hallucinate in everyday life, seeing blocks falling in front of them.
-Tetris may even be the perfect game.
+What’s more, Tetris is a perfect game (mirror).